Manu404/scoreconverter/README.md

 A simple wrapper utility around musescore export job for future project

-Currently export png, svg, ogg, mpos, spos, metadatas and pack in a zip.
+Currently export png, svg, ogg, mpos, spos, metadatas as well as individual parts of each score and pack in a zip.

 ## Command line arguments